 Load data to pandas

 If instead of NumPy you plan to work with pandas, you can avoid using the previous steps altogether.
 You can use the read_sql method with which you can read an SQL query or database table directly into a DataFrame.
-In order to do that you will also need to use SQLAlchemy.
+To do that you will also need to use SQLAlchemy.

 Getting your data from the database into an R data frame is just one command away: